Reconstruction era: Suffrage

 Congress had to consider how to restore to full status and representation within the Union those Southern states that had declared their independence from the United States and had withdrawn their representation.
 Suffrage for former Confederates was one of two main concerns.
 A decision needed to be made whether to allow just some or all former Confederates to vote (and to hold office).
 The moderates in Congress wanted virtually all of them to vote, but the Radicals resisted.
-They repeatedly imposed the ironclad oath, which would effectively have allowed no former Confederates to vote.
+They repeatedly imposed the Ironclad Oath, which would effectively have allowed no former Confederates to vote.
 Historian Harold Hyman says that in 1866 congressmen "described the oath as the last bulwark against the return of ex-rebels to power, the barrier behind which Southern Unionists and Negroes protected themselves".

 Radical Republican leader Thaddeus Stevens proposed, unsuccessfully, that all former Confederates lose the right to vote for five years.
 The compromise that was reached disenfranchised many Confederate civil and military leaders.
 No one knows how many temporarily lost the vote, but one estimate placed the number as high as 10,000 to 15,000.
 However, Radical politicians took up the task at the state level.
 In Tennessee alone, over 80,000 former Confederates were disenfranchised.

 Second, and closely related, was the issue of whether the 4 million freedmen were to be received as citizens: Would they be able to vote?
 If they were to be fully counted as citizens, some sort of representation for apportionment of seats in Congress had to be determined.
 Before the war, the population of slaves had been counted as three-fifths of a corresponding number of free Whites.
 By having 4 million freedmen counted as full citizens, the South would gain additional seats in Congress.
 If Blacks were denied the vote and the right to hold office, then only Whites would represent them.
-Many, including most white Southerners, Northern Democrats, and some Northern Republicans, opposed black voting.
-The small fraction of Republican voters opposed to black suffrage contributed to the defeats of several suffrage measures voted on in most Northern states.
+Many, including most White Southerners, Northern Democrats, and some Northern Republicans, opposed voting rights for African-Americans.
+The small fraction of Republican voters opposed to Black suffrage contributed to the defeats of several suffrage measures voted on in most Northern states.
 Some Northern states that had referendums on the subject limited the ability of their own small populations of Blacks to vote.